-Danica Maier is co-lead with Andrew Bracey (University of Lincoln) on a long-term research project Bummock: new artistic responses to unseen parts of the archive. (www.bummock.org) Through artists’ residencies this project seeks to investigate, research and use unseen parts of archives as catalysts for the creation of new artworks, while exploring the development of a ‘control rummage’ methodology for researching the unseen/unknown.
-Bummock has recently completed a pilot project (ACE funded) working within The Lace Archive held at NTU with an exhibition and symposium held at Backlit Gallery (Jan/Feb 2018).
-In October 2017 the project started a three-year artists residency (ACE and artsNK funded) within the Tennyson Research Centre.
+Danica Maier often works within collaborative independent framework in which finds a balance between giving priority to both the personal and shared interests.
+She is co-lead with Andrew Bracey (University of Lincoln) on a long-term research project Bummock: New Artistic Responses to Unseen Parts of the Archive. (www.bummock.org).
+Through artists’ residencies working within archives and collections this project seeks to investigate, research and use unseen parts of archives as catalysts for the creation of new artworks, while exploring the development of a ‘control rummage’ methodology for researching the unseen/unknown.

-Maier is part of project the Returns project with Andrew Brown (NTU), Joanne Lee (SHU) and Christine Stevens (The Clay Studio at Primary).
-It is an established collective of artists who have sustained a dialogue across the last 3 years.
-Currently, Returns have yearlong ACE funding for a ‘return’ to Stoke-on-Trent focusing on the site of the former Spode ceramics factory within the post-industrial context of Stoke-on-Trent.
-The previous engagement with this site as the Returns artists’ group has opened up aesthetic, historical, political and environmental aspects, which they will now take time to explore further in conjunction with local groups and communities.
+Maier is part of the artist group Returns with Andrew Brown (NTU), Joanne Lee (SHU) and Christine Stevens (The Clay Studio at Primary).
+An established collective of artists who have sustained a dialogue across the last 8 years.
 The group is interested in the problems and possible futures of post-industrial cities and their communities, and in the role of making and craft skills therein.
 Returns formed out of and links back to the international partnership project Topographies of the Obsolete. http://topographies.khib.no/

 Sponsors and collaborators